On higher Du Bois singularities and $K$-regularity: Introduction

 \medskipamount

 \textbf{Acknowledgement.} I would like to express my sincere gratitude to Mihnea Popa for his constant support and encouragement during the preparation of this paper, and for raising a question in the AIM workshop on higher Du Bois and higher rational singularities, which led to Section \ref{sec:DB-table}.
-I am extremely grateful to Elden Elmanto, who introduced me to the work of \cite{K-Weibel}, and to Dori Bijleri and Anh Duc Vo for the discussions that shaped the materials presented Section \ref{sec:K-reg-for-proj-var}.
+I am extremely grateful to Elden Elmanto, who introduced me to the work of \cite{K-Weibel}, and to Dori Bejleri and Anh Duc Vo for the discussions that shaped the material presented in Section \ref{sec:K-reg-for-proj-var}.
 I am also thankful to Anh Duc Vo and Xinyu Fang for pointing out mistakes in an earlier draft of this paper.
 I am indebted to Bradley Dirks, from whom I learned about Theorem \ref{thm:codim-bound}; and to Ming Hao Quek, who helped me work out the examples in Proposition \ref{prop:DB-invariants}.
-I also thank Toni Annala, Haoyang Liu, Sung Gi Park and Noah Riggenbach for helpful conversations, and Chuck Weibel for comments on an earlier version of this paper.
+I thank Toni Annala, Haoyang Liu, Sung Gi Park and Noah Riggenbach for helpful conversations, and Chuck Weibel for comments on an earlier version of this paper.
+I am also grateful to an anonymous referee for a careful reading of the paper and for many helpful comments.